6th Central Auditing Commission of the Workers' Party of Korea

-The 6th Central Auditing Commission of the Workers' Party of Korea (WPK)(6차 조선로동당 중앙감사위원회) was elected at the party's 6th Congress on 14 October 1980.
+The 6th Central Auditing Commission of the Workers' Party of Korea (WPK) was elected at the party's 6th Congress on 14 October 1980.

 Upon its renewal at the 3rd WPK Conference in 2010 it was composed of one chairman, one vice chair and 13 ordinary members.
 In 2012, at the 4th WPK Conference, members were recalled and elected to fill vacancies but the individuals in questions were not made public.